We offer a free consultation and no fees unless you win.

 Why was my out of country medical insurance claim denied?

-The main reason out of country medical insurance claims are denied is related to how the insurance was purchased in the first place.
-If you purchase an individual or family policy through a broker or directly from the insurance company, the medical questions that you must answer to get the out of country medical insurance coverage will be heavily scrutinized if a claim is made.
-Any inaccuracies in the answers given will be used to deny the claim on the basis that no insurance would have been offered if the insurance company had all of the information about any pre-existing medical condition.
+The main reason out of country medical insurance claims are denied is related to how the insurance was purchased in the first place (with importance placed on pre existing medical conditions).
+If you purchase an individual or family travel insurance policies through a broker or directly from the insurance company, the medical questions that you must answer to get out of country medical insurance coverage will be heavily scrutinized if a claim is made.
+Any inaccuracies in the answers given will be used to deny the claim on the basis that no insurance would have been offered if the insurance company had all of the information about any pre existing medical condition.
 For example, questions regarding whether your condition is stable or whether there has been a recent change in medication can result in a claim being denied if inaccurate information is provided.
 These denials can be challenged as the decisions may be a question of interpretation.
 It may be possible to still recover all or part of the funds owed and reach a resolution with the health care providers so that you are not out-of-pocket.
 We recommend contacting our team of out of country medical insurance lawyers to see how we can help.

 When buying out of country medical insurance make sure you provide accurate answers to any questions about your prior health to try to ensure that you won’t experience a claim denial when a claim has to be made.

 She had provided answers based on her understanding and knowledge of her health and had never been told by any doctors that she had a heart condition.
-The prescription information mentioned by the insurance company was inaccurate.
+The prescription information mentioned by the insurer was inaccurate.

-With the discrepancies between her answers on the original application and the information that was in her medical records, the question of the validity of her claim was open to interpretation and this gave rise to the possibility of pursuing the claim so that her medical bills could be settled.
+With the discrepancies between her answers about her medical history on the original application and the information that was in her medical records, the question of the validity of her claim was open to interpretation and this gave rise to the possibility of pursuing the claim so that her medical bills could be settled at no cost to the family.
+Her family submitted the claim in a timely manner and looked into the denial as quickly as well.

-By taking legal action, her family was able to recover funds from the insurance company that were used to settle the outstanding accounts with the medical providers on a compromised basis.
+By taking legal action decisively and without delay, her family was able to recover funds from the insurer that were used to settle the outstanding accounts with the medical providers on a compromised basis.
 No further bills were left owing, the settlement covered this as well as the legal expense of pursuing action.
+The family all knew the outcome and made sure to get all the disability insurance, out of country medical insurance and travel insurance for themselves in the future.

-It is important to read the fine print carefully so you understand what coverage you have in the event of a medical emergency.
+It is important to read the fine print carefully so you understand what coverage you have in the event of a medical emergency and treatment.

 We Can Help